Conjunctivitis (Pink Eye)

 What is conjunctivitis (pink eye)?

-Conjunctivitis is an inflammation of the thin, clear tissue that lies over the white part of the eye and lines the inside of the eyelid.
+Conjunctivitis, also known as pink eye, is an inflammation of the thin, clear tissue that lies over the white part of the eye and lines the inside of the eyelid.
 It can be highly contagious, often spreading rapidly in schools and daycares, but is rarely serious.

 What are the different types of conjunctivitis?